emlid/emlid-docs/docs/reach/common/tutorials/rtk-introduction.md

 </center>

 Multi-band receiver is also way more robust when it comes to sky view.
-It can maintain centimeter precision even if you survey in challenging conditions: forest, city, mining sights, quarries, etc.
+It can maintain centimeter precision even if you survey in challenging conditions: forest, city, mining sites, quarries, etc.

 <br>